Chaz Bono: Early life

-Bono was born in Los Angeles, California, the only child of Cher and Sonny Bono of the pop duo Sonny & Cher, stars of a TV variety show on which the young child often appeared.
+Bono was born on March 4, 1969, in Los Angeles, California, United States, the only child of Cher and Sonny Bono of the pop duo Sonny & Cher, stars of a TV variety show on which the young child often appeared.
 Bono was named after the film Chastity, which was produced by Sonny and in which Cher (in her first solo role in a feature film) played a bisexual woman.
-Through his mother, Bono is of Armenian, Irish, English, and German ancestry.
+Through his mother, Bono is of Armenian, Irish, English, German, and Cherokee ancestry.
 He is of Italian descent through his father.

 Bono was enrolled at the Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City.
 Bono came out to both parents as a lesbian at age 18.
 In Family Outing, Bono wrote that, "as a child, I always felt there was something different about me.
 I'd look at other girls my age and feel perplexed by their obvious interest in the latest fashion, which boy in class was the cutest, and who looked the most like cover girl Christie Brinkley.
 When I was 13, I finally found a name for exactly how I was different.
 I realized I was gay."

 Ceremony

 Bono began a short music career in 1988 with the band Ceremony, which released one album, Hang Out Your Poetry, in 1993.
 The band featured Bono on vocals, acoustic guitar, and percussion.
 Other members were Steve March Tormé (backup vocals), Heidi Shink a.k.a.
 Chance, Pete McRae, Steve Bauman, Louis Ruiz, and Bryn Mathieu.
 All but one of the band's songs were written or co-written by Bono, Shink, and Mark Hudson.
 They used no synthesizers or digital effects on the album; Shink noted, "We turned our back on technology. [ ... ] It's reminiscent of the 60s, but more a tip of the hat than emulating it.
 We took the music we love and rejuvenated it, made it 90s."
-Critical reception of the album was lukewarm, with Roch Parisien of Allmusic describing Hang Out Your Poetry as a mildly psychedelic take on early 1990s pop, "pleasant, accessible, well-produced ear-candy that's ultimately toothless".
+Critical reception of the album was lukewarm, with Roch Parisien of AllMusic describing Hang Out Your Poetry as a mildly psychedelic take on early 1990s pop, "pleasant, accessible, well-produced ear-candy that's ultimately toothless".

 The songs "Could've Been Love" and "Ready for Love" were released as singles from the album.
 Sonny and Cher also recorded backing vocals for the track "Livin' It Up" on the album.